Iraqi Ground Forces: 1941 coup

 All these "mechanized" infantry units were transported by trucks.
 The authorized manpower of the Iraqi Infantry Brigades at full strength were of 26 officers and 820 other ranks, 46 Bren light machine guns; 8 Vickers heavy machine guns (in two platoons of 4 MGs each) and 4 anti-air Lewis guns.

 Hostilities between the British and the Iraqis lasted from 2 May to 30 May 1941.
-The German government despatched an aviation unit, Fliegerführer Irak, and Italy send limited assistance, but both were too late and far from adequate.
-Britain pulled together a small force from its armies in the Levant, which handily defeated the much larger but thoroughly incompetent Iraqi army and air force, marched on Baghdad and ousted the military commanders (that were sentenced to death by hanging) and their prime minister, Rashid Ali al-Gaylani.
+The German government dispatched an aviation unit, Fliegerführer Irak, and Italy send limited assistance, but both were too late and far from adequate.
+Britain pulled together a small force from its armies in the Levant, Habforce and its advance element Kingcol.
+The British handily defeated the much larger but thoroughly incompetent Iraqi army and air force, marched on Baghdad and ousted the military commanders.
+The military commanders were sentenced to death by hanging, and their prime minister, Rashid Ali al-Gaylani, deposed.
 In their place the British re-installed Nuri al-Said, which dominated the politics of Iraq until the overthrow of the monarchy and his assassination in 1958.
 Nuri al-Said pursued a largely pro-western policy during this period.
 The army was not disbanded, however.
 Instead, it was maintained to hinder possible German offensive actions via the southern parts of the Soviet Union.